 The first variation I had shared with you, was the fully automatic coffee machine.
 The second variation I shared with you, was the French press.
 Today, I want to share the third and last way I make my coffee, in this case, an Espresso, and maybe one of the three will become your favorite.

 Here are some interesting facts about Espresso:

-Moka pots, require little care.
+Moka pots require little care.
 After each use, I take my Moka pot apart and wash all parts with dish soap and rinse them good before drying them thoroughly.
-This helps preventing bacteria buildup and calcium stains.
-Once in a while I rinse it out with vinegar, which takes any buildup out.
+This helps to prevent bacteria buildup and calcium stains.
+Once in a while, I rinse it out with vinegar, which takes any buildup out.
 I do recommend, to periodically change the seals and filters.

 Fresh – Brewed – Coffee — makes me happy!